Do you have crooked teeth?

 People with severe overbites might have problems with brackets unbuckling more often.

 If you have your heart set on this procedure, speak to your dentist and determine if they are the right option.
-Ask a lot of questions and inquire about all the procedures available to you.
+Ask many questions and inquire about all the procedures available to you.

 The Pros and Cons